MPN

 Discussing the evolving role of selinexor in treatment of myeloproliferative neoplasms.

-Watch as Dr. Viges and Dr. Mascarenhas explore strategies to enhance patient-centered care in MPN management.
+Watch as Viges and Dr. Mascarenhas explore strategies to enhance patient-centered care in MPN management.

 Exploring the latest advancements in myelofibrosis research with Kapila Viges, MD and John Mascarenhas, MD.